overte-org/overte-docs-sphinx/source/script/client-entity-scripts.rst

 There can be (and typically are) multiple entities in a domain, and each one can have a different client entity script associated with it.

 As each client entity script will run on all users' clients simultaneously, it is most suitable for responding to each user interacting with it.
-If you want to control its behaviour indepently, you can give it a brain using a :doc:`server entity script <server-entity-scripts>`.
+If you want to control its behaviour independently, you can give it a brain using a :doc:`server entity script <server-entity-scripts>`.

 .. contents:: On This Page
     :depth: 2